data-workspaces/data-workspaces-core/docs/internals.rst

 Next, clone the Data Workspaces main source tree::

-  git clone git@github.com:jfischer/data-workspaces-python.git
+  git clone git@github.com:data-workspaces/data-workspaces-core.git

 Now, we install the data workspaces library, via ``pip``, using an editable mode so that our source tree changes are immediately visible::

-  cd data-workspaces-python
+  cd data-workspaces-core
   pip install --editable `pwd`

 With this setup, you should not have to configure ``PYTHONPATH``.